mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Other
 ~~~~~

-Also, you cannot ‘Export for web’, ‘Image Ready’ for Gif frame or slicing web image, etc.
+Also, you cannot ‘Export for web’, ‘Image Ready’ for GIF frame or slicing web image, etc.

 Conclusion
 ----------